Board of Advisors

 Personal: Outside of work, Kelly plays the flute and dances salsa.
 She enjoys traveling and cuddling with her 2 daughters and fur-baby Naomi the poodle.

 Richard A. Graham, Ph.D., was appointed Senior Vice President, Development in August 2020, where he is responsible for leading the progression of late-stage clinical assets through regulatory filing and approval.
 Since joining Theravance Biopharma, Dr. Graham has served as Vice President of Clinical Pharmacology, and more recently, as Vice President of Clinical Development.

 Prior to joining Theravance Biopharma, Dr. Graham spent five years at GlaxoSmithKline working in the area of Drug Metabolism and Pharmacokinetics, seven years at Genentech/Roche as a clinical pharmacologist and Global Development Team Leader, and one year at Onyx Pharmaceuticals where he headed Translational Medicine.
 In his nearly 20-year career, he worked across all stages of drug development and all major therapeutic areas.

 Dr. Graham received his Bachelor’s and Master’s degree in Biochemistry from Iowa State University and his Doctorate of Philosophy degree in Pharmaceutical Sciences from The University of North Carolina at Chapel Hill.

-TruLab’s board of advisors possesses a collective 126 years experience in the pharmacological and medical fields.
+TruLab’s board of advisors possesses a collective 126 years of experience in the pharmacological and medical fields.

 This experience of our board is invaluable to the executive team and influences every decision we make as a company.